avh4/elm-format/README.md

 > **The format produced by elm-format may change significantly before the 1.0.0 release.**  If this will cause problems for you, please refrain from using elm-format during the alpha- and beta-test periods.

-If you:
-  - Have a working [npm](https://www.npmjs.com/get-npm) installation
-  - Are using Elm 0.18
-  - Don't need to verify PGP signatures

-then you can install `elm-format` with:
+### Experimental version

+The latest version of `elm-format` contains experimental features that may or may not appear in future releases.
+If you are able to some amount of instability on your Elm projects, you can help with the development of `elm-format` by using the experimental version and providing feedback.
+You can give feedback about the latest experimental version [here](https://goo.gl/forms/kLdTN1yikfOI8ZuA3).

+To install the experimental version:

 ```sh
 npm install -g elm-format@exp
 ```

-Otherwise, you will need to download the version appropriate for your OS, unzip it, and place `elm-format` or `elm-format.exe` (windows) on your `PATH`.
+or download the version appropriate for your OS from the [release page](https://github.com/avh4/elm-format/releases/tag/0.7.0-exp), unzip it, and place `elm-format` or `elm-format.exe` (windows) on your `PATH`.
-The downloads are on the [releases page](https://github.com/avh4/elm-format/releases/tag/0.7.0-exp).

 ## Editor integration